LEARNAcademy/syllabus/cat-tinder/connecting/fetch-create.md

 Since our fetch needs to send data from the frontend to the backend we need to format our request.
 We need to send the information in the body of the request, and specify the header to accept JSON, and specify our HTTP method.

 Our fetch call will return a Promise.
-If the Promise is resolved successfully we can call the `componentDidMount()` method to reload the cats array that will include the new cat.
+If the Promise is resolved successfully we can call the `catIndex` method to reload the cats array that will include the new cat.

 **/src/App.js**
 ```javascript